wordofwarning/wordofwarning.org/current/2015-worksahead/index.md

 Age advisory: 16+ A double bill of new performance in development, the evening will last approximately 1½ hours — each show lasts approximately 30 minutes, with a 30 minute interval between during which our audience will be asked to return to the bar/foyer.
 Mainly spoken English.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
-[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; supported using public funding by Arts Council England + funded by Manchester City Council.<br>Project Mentor: Peader Kirk
+[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; supported using public funding by Arts Council England + funded by Manchester City Council. | Project Mentor: Peader Kirk